Principles and Practices of Deep Transformation

 - Questions for reflection and prompts to share in the course community platform

 - Discussion Groups to explore questions posed as the end of each presentation (students expected to attend one session per week.
-Discussion groups are offered at 4 PM and 2 AM UTC every Wednesday to accommodate most time zones).
+Discussion groups are offered at 7 PM UTC every Wednesday to accommodate most time zones).

-- Four hourlong live Q&A and discussion with Jeremy Lent at 8 PM UTC on Fridays
+- Five 1-hour long live Q&A and discussion with Jeremy Lent at 8 PM UTC on Fridays: October 20, November 3 and December 1 and 15, and Monday November 20, (2023)

 Certificate of Completion